seapagan/fastapi_async_sqlalchemy2_example/README.md

 ## Installation

 Clone the repository and install the dependencies.
-This project uses [Poetry](https://python-poetry.org/) for dependency management which shouyld be installed on your system.
+This project uses [Poetry](https://python-poetry.org/) for dependency management which should be installed on your system first.

 ```bash
 poetry install